 Parameter Description CloudMonitor Agent Specify whether to install the Cloud Monitor agent.
 After the Cloud Monitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the Cloud Monitor console.
 Log Service

 Specify whether to enable Log Service.
 You can select an existing Log Service project or create a new one.
 By default, Enable Log Service is selected.
 When you create an application, you can perform a few steps to enable Log Service.
 For more information, see Use Log Service to collect container logs.You can also select or clear Collect Logs of Control Plane Components.
 If you select this check box, logs of components on the ACK control plane are collected to the Log Service project under your account.
 For more information, see 收集托管集群控制平面组件日志.Note By default, Collect Logs of Control Plane Components is selected for a professional managed Kubernetes cluster.

 Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Compute Service (AGS).

 - If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the ACK cluster.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Click Next:Confirm Order.

-- Select the Terms of Service check box and click Create Cluster.Note It takes about 10 minutes to create a managed edge cluster.
+- Read and select Terms of Service and click Create Cluster.Note It takes about 10 minutes to create a managed edge cluster.